Izzy4me/developer-jutra-course/M3/gta-s2-deliveroo/plan-differentCarsSelection.prompt.md

     // ... existing properties ...

     // Car selection state
-    this.selectedCarType = null; // 'COMPACT', 'SPORT', or 'SUV'
+    this.selectedCarType = null; // 'COMPACT', 'SPORT', 'SUV', or 'TRUCK'
     this.carColor = null; // {r, g, b} for rendering

     // ... rest of constructor ...
+    this.player = new PlayerCar(0,0,0, null, 'COMPACT');
 }
 ```